Chapter 13 : The World Cup

 With our national team poised to enter the finals of the Quidditch World Cup, the article concluded, many of the wizarding community of Ireland are planning to travel to Britain this summer.
 However with this crises still unresolved, it is questionable whether or not the British Ministry of Magic will be able to guarantee the safety of these tourists.

-“We have no reason to believe that Sirius Black will be anywhere near the World Cup stadium,” he replied shortly.
+“We've no reason to believe that Sirius Black will be anywhere near the World Cup stadium,” he replied shortly.

 When she returned home for her holidays in early June, she complained loudly about the situation.

 “I asked if I could have that fortnight off,” she declared.
 “It’s unlikely the match would last much longer than that.
 And do you know what my boss said?
 He said ‘I would have been more than willing to let you take your holidays that fortnight if you’d only asked me a few week ago.
 But Deirdre has already asked for that fortnight.
 You know Ireland are favourites!’
 For Merlin’s sake!
-She doesn’t even know if they are going to get into the final yet.
+She doesn’t even know if they're going to get into the final yet.
 And she hasn’t a hope of getting a ticket.
 I’ve heard they’re practically unobtainable in Ireland.
 Sounds like every witch and wizard in the country is coming over here!”

 “Well that’s understandable, don’t you think?”
 Jovian commented calmly.
 “If England hadn’t made such a show of themselves and were likely to get into the final, we’d want to see it, wouldn’t we?”